This film has not been scored.

 This film has not been released yet

-Do you have news, reviews or comments for 'Soul'?
+Do you have a review or comment for 'Soul'?

 Directed by Pixar veteran Pete Docter Soul has been surrounded with a bit of mystery, but the first trailer sheds a little light on the movie which is released today.

 First of all Pixar have their off world movie Onwards coming on 6th March 2020, but a few months later they have this curious little movie coming out.